ksu-cs-textbooks/cis400/content/2-desktop-development/02-element-tree/03-navigating-the-tree.md

 // If we get to this point, parent is either null, or the ListSwitcher we're looking for
 ```

 Searching the ancestors is a relatively easy task, as each node in the tree has only one parent.
-Searching the descendants takes more work, as each node may have many children, with children of thier own.
+Searching the descendants takes more work, as each node may have many children, with children of their own.

 This approach works well for complex applications with complex GUIs, where it is infeasible to keep references around.
 However, for our simple application here, it might make more sense to refactor the `ShoppingList` class to keep track of the `ListSwitcher` that created it, i.e.: